baldy-cape/CpuminerZpoolMultiAlgo/README.md

 ```
 $ docker run -d --restart always  --name mining cpuminer -c DGB -w DDsiPmx2cJmELsYvtwXXJgue6MKTL9qNr5
 ```
-Where DDsiPmx2cJmELsYvtwXXJgue6MKTL9qNr5 is your wallet address for payouts and DGB is thay wallets type of coin.
+Where DDsiPmx2cJmELsYvtwXXJgue6MKTL9qNr5 is your wallet address for payouts and DGB is that wallets type of coin.

 To check the status
 ```